CL 195 Australia News from Home

 Stamped Mount, with Title in English.

 Stamped ‘Autograph’ Mount which is said to have been from Baxter’s 1864 re-issue.

 Unmounted, with or without Title and Marginal Lettering.

 It was produced from twelve blocks, and originally sold at 1s.
 6d.

-Le Blond also printed from Baxter’s plate and although Courtney Lewis states “his production is inferior.
+Le Blond also printed from Baxter’s plate and Courtney Lewis states “his production is inferior.
 The whole colouring has a chalky appearance, and the cheeks, eyes, and lips are almost entirely devoid of colour.
-There are patches of white showing here and there” I find this is not particularly helpful even with two pristine prints.
+There are patches of white showing here and there” I find this is not particularly helpful nd a hard print to differentiate, even with two pristine prints.
 Hopefully one can be found with Le Blonds signature that hasn’t been trimmed or with Le Blond’s Blue Label.